k3karthic/ansible__busy-behind-nat/README.md

 To get started, install [easy-rsa](https://github.com/OpenVPN/easy-rsa) on the system you will be using as the key signing server.

-### Key Signinig Server
+### Key Signing Server Setup

-Run the following commands to create a new PKI and Certificate Authority (CA),
+Run the following commands on the key signing server to create a new PKI and Certificate Authority (CA),
 ```
 ./easyrsa init-pki
 ./easyrsa build-ca
 ```

-### OpenVPN Server
+### OpenVPN Server Setup

-Create and sign a certificate for the OpenVPN server,
+Run the following commands on the key signing server to create and sign a certificate for the OpenVPN server,
 ```
 ./easyrsa gen-req Relay
 ./easyrsa sign-req Relay